 - Make healthy food choices to eat more whole plant-based and less processed foods.

 - Lose weight if needed.

 - Quit smoking or don't start.

 - Limit alcohol intake to one drink a day or less.

-- Know your blood pressure, cholesterol levels and find out if you have or are at risk for diabetes.
+- Know your blood pressure, cholesterol levels and find out if you have elevated blood sugar or are at risk for diabetes.

 In addition to lifestyle changes, you may need:

-- Heart surgery or coronary bypass grafting (CABG).
-Surgeons will open the chest to place grafts that restore blood flow to blocked or damaged arteries that supply the heart.
+- Heart surgery or coronary artery bypass grafting (CABG).
+Surgeons will open the chest to place artery or vein grafts that reroute blood flow around the blocked or damaged arteries that supply the heart.
+This will restore

 Historically, treatments have been based on clinical studies that included mostly men.
 In fact, less than 25% of participants in heart-related studies have been women.
-The good news is that as research continues to evolve and include more women of all races and ethnicities, researchers are beginning to find diagnostic approaches and therapies that are better matched to women with CAD.
+The good news is that as research continues to evolve and include more women of all races and ethnicities, researchers are beginning to find diagnostic approaches and therapies that are better matched to women with coronary artery disease.

 Make sure you are getting the best possible treatment.
-If you have CAD or are at high risk for developing it, take the time to talk with your doctor about whether you are getting the guideline-indicated therapies.
+If you have coronary artery disease or have a high likelihood for developing it, take the time to talk with your doctor about whether you are getting the guideline-recommended therapies.
 Women are less likely to get them.
-This includes aspirin and referrals to cardiologists as well as cardiac rehab.
+This includes aspirin and referrals to cardiologists, as well as cardiac rehab.